generalroboticslab/Text2Robot/README.md

 ## License

-This repository is released under the STAND IN license.
-STAND IN
+This repository is released under the Apache License 2.0.
+See [LICENSE](LICENSE) for additional details.